Youssef-Ramzy/programming_advices_courses/README.md

 - **Notes**: Summaries of key concepts, theories, and practical applications.
 - **Code Snippets**: Relevant pieces of code that illustrate important concepts or solutions.
 - **Challenges & Solutions**: Descriptions of difficulties encountered during the course and how they were overcome.
-- **Resources**: Links to external articles, videos, forums, and other resources that contributed to my learning.
+- **Resources**: Links to external articles, videos, forums, and other resources that contributed to my learning. // I will add thoses later.

 ## How to Use This Repository